 What is an EIN?

-The EIN is short for Employer Identification Number and is the often referred to as an FEIN or Federal Employer Identification Number.
-This is a unique 9 digit number that identifies business entities.
+EIN is an abbreviation for Employer Identification Number and is often referred to as a FEIN or Federal Employer Identification Number.
+The EIN is a unique nine-digit number from the Internal Revenue Service that identifies business entities for federal tax purposes.

 What is an EIN used for?

-- Open a bank account – Banks need an EIN (or SSN if the EIN isn’t needed) before opening a business bank account.
+- Open a bank account – Banks need an EIN (or SSN or ITIN of the owner if the EIN isn’t needed) before opening a business bank account.

-- Apply for business licenses & permits – Most business licenses and permits will require the EIN (or SSN) before granting one.
+- Apply for business licenses & permits – Most business licenses and permits will require the EIN (or SSN of the owner) before granting one.

 - File tax returns – To file taxes for both state and federal, the EIN is used to identify the business.

-- Hiring employees – The EIN is the account number for the business to track employment taxes like payroll taxes, income tax withholdings, and unemployment.
+- Hire employees – The EIN is the account number for the business to withhold taxes on wages and salaries.

 How much does an EIN cost?